+3.8.1.6.
 Quick Check if your Cloud trigger works

-Once you have set up your your Label Cloud API on the Developer Portal, you can make a simple configuration in Automation Builder to check if the cloud trigger works.
+Once you have set up your NiceLabel Cloud API on the Developer Portal, you can make a simple configuration in Automation Builder to check if the cloud trigger works.
 If the trigger works, you receive the "Trigger works ok." message on the Cloud Trigger API page after you click Try it.

-- Open Automation Builder and create a new configuration.
-Make sure your Automation Manager is connected to the Label Cloud. - 2.
-Add a new Cloud trigger. - Define Name and Description, and set the Unique identifier.
+- 1. Open Automation Builder and create a new configuration.
+Make sure your Automation Manager is connected to the NiceLabel Cloud. - 2.
+Add a new Cloud trigger. - 3.
+Define Name and Description, and set the Unique identifier.
 Let's use the TestCloudTrigger Unique identifier in this case. - 4.
 Enable Wait for trigger execution to finish.
 This allows you to track trigger responses. - Select text/plain as Response type. - Define the Response data.
 This is what you receive if the trigger works.
 Let's use the following string: "Trigger works ok." - Define the Additional headers.
 Use the Heading: Value format. - 5.
 Deploy the configuration. - 6.
 Open your developer portal and go to your Cloud Trigger API v1 page. - 7.
 Click Try it. - 8.
 Paste TestCloudTrigger to the triggerID field.
-Click Send. - Response content includes the confirmation: "Trigger works ok."
+Click Send. - · Response content includes the confirmation: "Trigger works ok."

-4.2.8.2.
+3.8.2.
 Deploying Cloud Trigger with your on-premise Control Center

+3.8.2.1.
 Configuring cloud trigger in Automation Builder